anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The enrollment response is provided with a HTTP POST using the operation path value of "/.well-known/brski/pledge-enrollment".

-The registrar-agent enroll-response Content-Type header when using EST {{RFC7030}} as enrollment protocol, from the registrar-agent to the infrastructure is:
+The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure, is:

 application/pkcs7-mime: note that it only contains the LDevID certificate for the pledge, not the certificate chain.